metro-laptop/specifications/section.34.42.01.md

 B. Rail Traffic on CMTA’s Redline is controlled using Centralized Traffic Control (CTC) with a Positive Train Control (PTC) overlay system, specifically Enhanced Automatic Train Control (E-ATC) as defined in 49 CFR 236,1015 (e) (2).
-CMTA’s passenger trains and AWRR equipment are “interoperable” and equipped with E-ATC.
+CMTA’s passenger trains and AWRR equipment are interoperable and equipped with E-ATC.
 AWCX equipment is exempt per 49 CFR 236.1006(b)(4).
-Tenant and host operations are temporally separated and do not operate on the same segment of track at the same time.
-The complete system description can be found in The Contract Documents section, CMTA PTC System Design Description (SDD), Revision A06.
+The complete system description can be found in The Contract Documents section, CMTA PTC System Design Description (SDD), Revision A08.

 C. CMTA’s (E-ATC) sub-system utilizes ElectrologIXS solid-state interlocking controllers and Audio Frequency track circuits with (21) Cab speed codes / 40 Hz carrier manufactured by Alstom.
 E-